datamaverickhq/bootcamp-checklist/.github/ISSUE_TEMPLATE/-your-github-username--s-initiation.md

 - [ ] [Introduction to SQL](https://datacamp.pxf.io/Xx0JYG).
 A course by Izzy Weber on DataCamp.
 2 hours.
 - [ ] [Intermediate SQL](https://datacamp.pxf.io/BXm40B).
 A course by Jasmin Ludolf on DataCamp.
 4 hours.
 - [ ] [Data Analysis in SQL (PostgreSQL)](https://datacamp.pxf.io/ORVPrZ).
 A DataCamp skill assessment.
 10 minutes.
 - [ ] How to Create Engaging Data Analysis Projects.
-A  livestream with Q&A with me (David Venturi) in the Analyst40 Discord community.
+A  livestream with Q&A with me (David Venturi) in the Data Maverick Discord community.
 1 hour.
 - [ ] Project: SQL Data Analysis.
 Your first project.
 Completed on [DataCamp Workspace](https://datacamp.pxf.io/YgErze) using the livestream above as a guide.
 4 hours.
 - [ ] How to Create a Data Analyst Portfolio That Gets You Noticed.
 A PDF by David Venturi.
 10 minutes.
 - [ ] Project: Start Building Your Online Presence.
 Completed using the PDF above as a guide.
 20 minutes.